Double Butterfly Spread: Setup and Example

 In what volatility regime (i.e., VIX level) would this strategy be optimal?

-The double butterfly option strategy works best in a volatile market and when implied volatility is high.
+The double butterfly works best in a quiet, range-bound market, since each butterfly pays out only if the stock finishes near one of the body strikes.
+High implied volatility at entry helps because it makes the butterflies cheaper to buy, but a genuinely volatile move away from both bodies produces the maximum loss.
 When volatility is low, it increases the premium that the investor must pay to enter the trade.

 How do I adjust this strategy when the trade goes against me?
 And how easy or difficult is this strategy to adjust?